 If you meet the eligibility criteria, we encourage you to submit a Letter of Inquiry (LOI).
 In this brief, 1-2 page document, you will be asked to describe your organization and summarize the need for your program, as well as its expected outcomes and activities.
 Further details about the contents of your LOI can be found in Section I of our Grant Application Instructions.
 LOIs may be submitted at any time and are reviewed on a rolling basis at our weekly staff meetings.
 You should be notified within two to four weeks whether we are able to invite a Proposal.

-A Proposal may be invited based upon your LOI.
+A Proposal may be invited based on your LOI.
 The information you will be asked to include in the Proposal is specified in our Grant Application Instructions.
-Grants are approved at our board meetings, generally in March, June, September and December.
+Grants are approved at our board meetings, generally in January, May, and September.
 A grant request typically should take three to five months to process from the time that the Letter of Inquiry is submitted, though certain requests may take longer.

 Feel free to contact us if you have questions about how to complete the application, if you need assistance with Internet access, or if you would like to discuss your program ideas before you submit your application.
 Foundation staff may also contact you for additional information or a site visit at any point in the review process.

 Click here to submit an LOI.
 If you are a returning user, click here to log in.

 If a grant is awarded, you will be asked to sign a Grant Agreement Letter.

 Progress reports will generally be due every six months.
 We have attempted to develop a practical approach to program evaluation.
 While most programs likely will not require an outside, formal evaluation, we do expect a thoughtful evaluative process and useful product.